Molecular Genetics of Neurodevelopment in Health and Disease

 Undergraduate Researcher

 Bryan is an undergraduate student at Emory, majoring in Chemistry, and joined the Zhou lab as an undergraduate research assistant.
-Bryan wants to learn more about biochemistry and its relationship to human diseases.
+Bryan wants to learn more about biochemistry and its relationship to human diseases, perticularly the function of TCF20/PHF14 complex in brain development.

 Outside the lab, Bryan enjoys playing soccer and outdoor activities.